hci-lab/PyQuran/README.md

 PyQuran
 =======
-PyQuran is a python library providing functionality working on character and word level designed to make analysis on the holy Quran, chapters, verses, and tokens faster and easier.
+???
+PyQuran is a python library providing functionality working on character and word level designed to make analysis on the holy Quran, chapters, verses, and tokens faster and easier.???

+PyQuran is a python package, that provides tools for Quranic Analysis:
+- fetch Chapeters and Verses.
+- search by diacritics patterns.
+- buckwalter transliteration, back and forth
+-  ??? system, shape, advanced counting (revise)???

-## Main Features
+## Features

 ## Install
 Pyquran can be installed from PyPI: